Dabolus/polymer3-webpack-starter-kit/README.md

 ### PRs are welcome!
 You noticed a bug, a possible improvement or whatever?
-Any help is always appreciated, so don't hesitate opening a PR!
+Any help is always appreciated, so don't hesitate opening one!